About 80% of companies currently use social communication tools to ensure that both remote and in-house team members stay connected.

 - No attendee screen sharing control means doodles and private notes could be accidentally displayed to all meeting attendees

-- Somewhat expensive, forced to upgrade to paid plan to create a Zoom Room and pay for licenses on top of that
+- Somewhat expensive, forced to upgrade to a paid plan to create a Zoom Room and pay for licenses on top of that

 Overall Zoom User Impressions